nycpivot/tap-workshop-aws-any/README.md

 The two scripts in the root directory can be run to bootstrap an Ubuntu Linux jumpbox in the target environment and install all prerequisites needed to run the workshop.

-* [01-tanzu-operator-new.sh](01-tanzu-operator-new.sh), this script will execute an AWS CloudFormation stack that will create an EC2 instance in the default network.
+* [01-tanzu-operator-new.sh](01-tanzu-operator-new.sh), this script will execute an AWS *CloudFormation stack that will create an EC2 instance in the default network.
 * [02-tanzu-operator-prereqs.sh](02-tanzu-operator-prereqs.sh), this script installs all the prerequisites necessary for the workshop.
+You will need your AWS Access Key and Secret.

 If you prefer to operate the cluster on your local machine, the following prerequisites will be required.

-NOTE: The CloudFormation stack expects an existing Security Group and Key Pair.
+*NOTE: The CloudFormation stack expects an existing Security Group and Key Pair.

 ## Prerequisites